 REPLICATION previledges.
 This role will be used by the standby to connect to the primary and stream the WAL.

-$ psql -h localhost -p 5432 -d pipeline -c \ "CREATE ROLE replicator WITH LOGIN REPLICATION;" CREATE ROLE
+$ psql -h localhost -p 5432 -d postgres -c \ "CREATE ROLE replicator WITH LOGIN REPLICATION;" CREATE ROLE

 You can also create the role with a